Legal Process Outsourcing / Service-Firm

 What are the four types of outsourcing?

 The four types are onshore (provider in the same country as the engaging firm), nearshore (provider in a same-or-adjacent time zone), offshore (provider in a different region with a wider time-zone gap), and onsite sourcing (provider personnel embedded in the firm's office).
 Legal Tank runs onshore, U.S.-based, for every legal process outsourcing engagement, with attorney supervision compatible with ABA Formal Opinion 08-451 and Model Rule 5.3.
-The shape of a specific engagement is scoped at /get-a-quote.
+The shape of a specific engagement is scoped at /get-quote.

 Ready to Scope an Engagement